What to pack for a cycle tour – Bicycle touring gear list

 To keep my bike safe, I use a chain lock.
 It is pretty heavy (more than 1 kg) but that’s the price I am willing to pay for having something a thief cannot cut in five minutes.
 A good U-lock will also protect your bike well.
 No lock will keep your bicycle 100 % safe from theft, but if you want to make the job harder for potential thieves, aim for a lock with a security rating of 8 or higher.

-Chain lubricant and a cloth + an old toothbrush
+Chain lubricant, a cloth and an old toothbrush

 Pump